Specific phone brands

 Meizu

 Meizu are one of the most troubled phones on the market.
-Chinese vendors tend to ignore Android best practices and implement very bizarre custom modifications which make background task nearly impossible to run.
+Chinese vendors tend to ignore Android best practices and implement very bizarre custom modifications which make background tasks nearly impossible to run.

 Please enable: